TECHNICAL GUIDE

 Methods E, F, and G: Free Air Installation

-Method E: Perforated Cable Tray
+Method E: Multicore Cable in Free Air

 These methods are rarely used in domestic work but are essential for commercial and industrial installations.
 The higher current-carrying capacities they provide can mean smaller (and cheaper) cables for the same circuit, which makes a significant cost difference on large installations with many long cable runs.